-Where the year group is oversubscribed applications are strictly dealt with according to the oversubscription criteria contained within each academy's policy appendix and will be considered by the Local Academy Committee, acting as the admissions authority.
+Where the year group is oversubscribed and there are more applications than places available. applications are strictly dealt with according to the oversubscription criteria contained within each academy's policy appendix and will be considered by the Local Academy Committee, acting as the admissions authority.